Wandalen/willbe/doc/version2.eng/concept/ResourceBuild.md

 ### Resource export

 A special kind of build which is required in order to use this module by other developers and modules.
-The result of the module export are generated files, which is <code>out-will-file</code> and archive.
+The result of the module export is generated files, which is <code>out-will-file</code> and archive.

 The result of the module export is the generated configuration `out-will-file`  and optionally the archive with the module files.
 Filling out of the section `about` is required and it must have the name and version of the module while module export.